Microsoft/azure-docs.pt-pt/articles/azure-monitor/insights/azure-networking-analytics.md

 ---
-title: Solução de análise de rede do Azure no Log Analytics | Documentos da Microsoft
+title: Solução de análise de rede do Azure no Azure Monitor | Documentos da Microsoft
-description: Pode utilizar a solução de análise de redes do Azure no Log Analytics para rever os registos do grupo de segurança de rede do Azure e os registos do Gateway de aplicação do Azure.
+description: Pode utilizar a solução de análise de redes do Azure no Azure Monitor para rever os registos do grupo de segurança de rede do Azure e os registos do Gateway de aplicação do Azure.
 services: log-analytics
 documentationcenter: ''
 author: richrundmsft